 New Zealand has a rich and varied Maritime Heritage, our ancestors both Polynesian and European relied on the ocean for transport, food, and trade.
-Indeed it did not stop there.
-Unfortunately in New Zealand much of the population is blissfully unaware not only of our Maritime Heritage but also its importance.
+Many New Zealanders are unaware not only of the scope and origins of our Maritime Heritage but also its importance.

 MAANZ publishes some of its research material and makes this publicly available in report form.
 The most recent report 'Riddle of the Rifleman' was launched at a MAANZ event in May 2012.